Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 How To Make Tater Tot Cowboy Casserole?

-Preheat to 425°F and spray or grease your baking dish.
+- Prep the Oven and Dish: Preheat to 425°F and spray or grease your baking dish.
 You’ll thank yourself later when cleanup isn’t a nightmare.

-Add the taco seasoning, garlic powder, and salt.
+- Add the taco seasoning, garlic powder, and salt.
 Give it a good toss.
-You’ll smell the shift instantly — like “yup, that’s taco night.”
+You’ll smell the shift instantly, like “yup, that’s taco night.”

 Want To Save This Recipe?